Updated: Jan 20

 ((Current Period Sales — Prior Period Sales) / Prior Period Sales) x 100

 As the business grows, you’re going to have hundreds of new prospects each month, but not all of these leads have the potential to become a customer.

-That’s the reason why you need to evaluate the number of qualified leads per month the business have.
+Which gives us a reason why we need to evaluate the number of qualified leads per month that the business has.

 There are different types of leads based on how they are qualified and what lifecycle stage they're in.
 You can categorise these leads into three categories:

 Marketing Qualified Leads (MQL) – these are leads that express an interest in your product or service and are captured through your marketing efforts or assets but aren't ready to purchase.

 Sales Accepted Leads (SAL) – these are leads that are forwarded to the sales team to be qualified.

 Sales Qualified Leads (SQL) – these are leads that are qualified by the sales team into becoming a paying customer in your product and service.